kimmo1019/Roundtrip/README.md

 ### Real Data

 Next, we tested Roundtrip on different types of real data including five datasets from UCI machine learning repository and two image datasets.
-We provided freely public access to all related datasets (UCI datasets, image datasets, and OODS datasets), which can be download from a [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
+We provided freely public access to all related datasets (UCI datasets, image datasets, and OODS datasets), which can be download from a [zenodo repository](https://doi.org/10.5281/zenodo.3747144).
 All you need is to download the corresponding dataset (e.g., `AreM.tar.gz`), uncompress the data under `datasets` folder.
-Please also note that we provided various of pretrain models for a quick implementation of Roundtrip without training.
+Please also note that we provided various of pretrain models for a quick implementation of Roundtrip without training (see pretrain models section).

 #### UCI Datasets